j-white/opennms-stress-tools/udpgen/README.md

 ## Overview

-Yet another tool used to generate and send traps and syslogs messages.
+Yet another tool used to generate SNMPv2 traps and Syslog messages.

+This tool was written to help stress test OpenNMS' Syslog and SNMP trap listeners, by generating large volumes of traffic.

+## Building

-## Requirements
+### Requirements

 * cmake
 * netsnmp-devel

-## Building
+### Compiling

 ```sh
 mkdir build